 From Points South:

 I-95 North to Exit 133 in Fairfield, Maine.
 Follow Rte 201 North 65 miles to The Forks.
-Pass through Skowhegan and then Bingham (23 miles to The Forks).
+Do not trust you GPS after stay on Rte 201 " Pass through Skowhegan and then Bingham (23 miles to The Forks).
 Once you reach The Forks look for our signs.
-The first one you will see is our office sign continue past for seven miles you will see our blue sign and the bridge crossing the Kennebec River.
 Take the right BEFORE THE BRIDGE turn onto the Moxie Road.
 DO NOT CROSS THE BRIDGE follow the Moxie road for 5 miles it will end at Lake Moxie look for the second blue sign.
 Turn right onto the dirt road go 2/10ths of a mile we you will see us on the left.

 From Points North: